“The only sane policy for the world is that of abolishing war.” -Linus Pauling

 Many of us have no idea that self-awareness is also a skill that we can develop by reading George Bernard Shaw and Edgar Allan Poe.

-In reality indulgence is a lot different from overindulgence.
+In reality, indulgence is a lot different from overindulgence.

-Like Aristotle, Buddha also taught his students to pursue the middle path to avoid the two opposing extremes.
+We find in Buddha‘s philosophy that he also taught his students to pursue the middle path to avoid the two opposing extremes.

 In the real world we have to compensate for the lack of intellect with more emotion, peace, and awareness.

-Once awareness replaces intellect, we forget about perfection and focus only on progression.
+Many successful people say that once awareness replaces intellect, we forget about perfection and focus only on progression.

 Progression is simply the compounding of minor improvements, that’s what Linus Pauling followed throughout his life.